Chapter 5 - Special Transit Land Use District (TA)

 In all underlying districts within the Special District, below the lowest story occupied by residential uses, Use Group T uses are permitted to occupy no more than two stories above curb level.
 However, uses listed in paragraphs A, C or E of Section 95-081 are permitted within the Special District only where allowed by the underlying district regulations.
 Location of commercial uses within a building shall be governed by the provisions of Section 32-42.

-In the subway mezzanine, at ground story and along the bounding walls of the transit easement volume, the frontage occupied by any uses shall not exceed 25 linear feet per establishment within a distance of 75 feet from the edge of the easement volume at any level.
+In the subway mezzanine, at ground story, and along the bounding walls of the transit easement volume below the second story, the frontage occupied by any uses shall not exceed 25 linear feet per establishment within a distance of 75 feet from the edge of the easement volume.